 Smoothing the Transition into Menopause

 There is a complex connection between hormone balance and autoimmune health.
 The more balanced our hormones, the more balanced our immune system (and vice versa).
-Over the years, I've dedicated many podcasts to this topic, including overall hormone balance, adrenal health, thyroid health, infertility, pregnancy, and postpartum.
-Today's podcast focuses on the menopausal transition.
+Over the years, I’ve dedicated many podcasts to this topic, including overall hormone balance, adrenal health, thyroid health, infertility, pregnancy, and postpartum.
+Today’s podcast focuses on the menopausal transition.
 While smooth for some, this time of life can be rocky for others.
 My guest, Dr. Lara Briden, will be sharing practical steps for navigating this transition as smoothly as possible.
-A naturopathic doctor with over 20 years of experience, she is passionate about women's health.
-Her book, The Period Repair Manual, is a manifesto for better hormones throughout a woman's life.
-Now in its second edition, the book has been an underground sensation and has worked to quietly change the lives of tens of thousands of women.
+A naturopathic doctor with over 20 years of experience, she is passionate about women’s health.
+Her book, The Period Repair Manual, is a manifesto for better hormones throughout a woman’s life.

 Listen to the Show